Alto Flugelhorn

 The G mellophone bugle was originally inspired by the Conn 16E mellophoniums used in the Stan Kenton band, and the modern F marching mellophone was developed from the G mellophone bugle.
 With great F mellophones like the Yamaha YMP-204M readily available, is the G mellophone useful?

 In my opinion, a G is useful only if you play a lot of screamer mellophone parts.
 I used to own a King K-50 2-valve G mellophone, the screamiest of all mellophones, and it was great fun to play screamer parts on.
 It is the sports car of the mellophone world.
-But I sold it because it didn’t offer enough of a difference from my other mellophones.
-Still, if it’s a great price and you want to give it a shot, I can guarantee you’ll have fun with a K-50 or a 3-valve G mellophone (Dynasty or Kanstul) if you like playing very high on mellophone.
+I eventually sold it because it didn’t offer enough of a difference from my other mellophones, but I had a ton of fun with it.
+If you can find a K-50 for a great price and want to give it a shot, I can guarantee you’ll have a great time with a K-50 or a 3-valve G mellophone (Dynasty or Kanstul) if you like playing very high on mellophone.

 What I would not recommend is buying a G mellophone as your only mellophone.
 Get a good F marching mellophone, like a cheap King 1120 from eBay, so that you can have a workhorse that you can read existing mellophone or horn parts with.
 Then, if you want, pick up a G mellophone (2 or 3 valve) to add some more brightness and high note security to your mello arsenal.